Lost-Outpost/sovngarde/GAMEPLAY.md

 Each of Skyrim's factions provide at least a room with safe storage.
 Notable enhancements to vanilla faction homes include:

-- [Obscure's College of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/20514) -  Savos Aren's default setup is a cluttered office, but once you're Arch-Mage you may transform it into a laboratory, council chamber, secret archive, heated spa, or back into the original vanilla grove.
-This private space includes many player-home features.
+- [Magical College of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/1539) - A lightly magical, aesthetic overhaul for the College of Winterhold!

 ## New Characters

 In addition to the new characters available in the AE Creation Club, Septimus includes: